napari/napari/docs/guides/app_model.md

 ## App-model

-The top level application model is `napari._app.app`.
+The top level application model is `napari._app_model.app`.
 It is an instance of [`app_model.Application`](https://app-model.readthedocs.io/en/latest/application/).
 `app-model` is a Python package that provides a declarative schema for an application.
 It is an abstraction developed by napari developers, with the